 Learn more about our professional counseling services.

 Many patients and their families find that speaking with a psychiatrist, psychologist, or social worker can help them manage and cope with the diagnosis and treatment of cancer.

 At Memorial Sloan Kettering, social workers play an important role in providing emotional support and guidance to people with cancer, as well as, friends, families, and caregivers.
 Learn more about our services.

 Patients can attend in-person support groups led by social workers and nurses throughout the year.
 We also have online options as well as a patient-to-patient support program.

-Memorial Sloan Kettering’s Chaplaincy Services welcomes anyone requesting spiritual support, regardless of your formal religious affiliation or background.
+Memorial Sloan Kettering’s Spiritual Care Services welcomes anyone requesting spiritual support, regardless of your formal religious affiliation or background.